danielytuk/Twitch2YT/README.md

 ### Download

-You can purchase the bundled executable for £5 GBP: [buymeacoffee/danielytuk](https://buymeacoffee.com/danielytuk/e/464645)
+You can download the bundled executable from my [buymeacoffee/danielytuk](https://buymeacoffee.com/danielytuk/e/464645) page.

 ### Prerequisites